 RCDs are installed at the meter box and distribution board of your home.
 These are the main sources of electricity that supply a building’s power and lighting.
 Some older homes may only have one RCD monitoring the primary electrical power supply, however, two RCDs are now required.

 Why are RCDs important?

 Under Australian law, all new homes built are now required to be fitted with a minimum of two residual current devices protecting the final sub-circuits to socket outlets and lighting circuits.
 There are some variances in the laws covering RCDs from state to state hence people looking to sell, buy or rent a property should seek the advice of a local authority.

 Failure to adhere to these safety switch requirements can result in significant penalties if the land title is transferred to another party.
 It is good practice for property managers and real estate agents to inform potential vendors that RCDs must be installed before the transfer of ownership of the property.

 Even considering the legal requirements of installing residual current devices, they’re still a critical element of any property.
 Of twenty-nine deaths in Western Australia over seventeen years, before the RCD laws went into effect, twenty-three could have been prevented if the building in question had been fitted with residual current devices.

-An RCD should be removed and replaced as soon as an inspection or test identifies that an RCD fails to comply with the standards.
-The property owner – or another party in charge of site safety – is responsible for the decision of taking disposal, removal, or other corrective actions.
+An RCD should be removed and replaced as soon as an inspection or test identifies that a RCD fails to comply with the standards.
+The Perth property owner – or another party in charge of site safety – is responsible for the decision of taking disposal, removal, or other corrective actions.